bentomhall/nih-system/homebrewery/world/geography.md

 And then, roughly 600 years after the end of the War of Souls, the hubris of a mage led to the release of the Nameless and his allies from the Abyss.
 Demons flooded Noefra and quickly enlisted (both by force and by seduction) the marginalized orcs and goblins.
 This Army of Chaos swept across the land, utterly destroying many of the nations.
 The forces of Order gathered for a final battle west of what is now Lake Coy'in, in the shade of a tree of primal power.
 Despite the help of angels and devils both, the battle was going poorly.

 Until, far to the south in the center of the Bloodthirst, a party of adventurers found an ancient artifact and tried to use it themselves.
 Badly.
 The resulting aetheric shock misaligned the elemental planes and drew out all the ambient aether across the world, causing all magic to cease for a time.
 The Great Mechanism was forced to absorb the power of all the gods to balance the universe again.
 And the remaining whisps of the Primordials saw their chance.
-They sacrificed what remained of themselves to end the Dawn War, returning the Name of Change to the Nameless and accepting it, now emblemic of Free Will, into the universe itself.
+They sacrificed what remained of themselves to end the Dawn War, returning the Name of Change to the Nameless and accepting it, now emblematic of Free Will, into the universe itself.

 The consequences of this event (both the war and the aetheric shock) were enormous.
 Arcane and primal magic ceased to work properly for 50 years, with any form of magic requiring the death of the caster.
 The gods were dead, and thus not granting divine power.
 The land itself was broken, with new mountains forming and whole areas falling into the sea.
 Roughly 70% of the continent's population and 50% of the world's population perished either of the natural disasters or the ensuing chaos and famine.
 This event is marked in Noefra as the new start of their calendar epoch; dividing history into BC (Before the Cataclysm) and AC (After the Cataclysm).

+Yours truly was there at the Cataclysm's last battle, along with my lovely editor (who was transformed during that event as a gift of the old gods, just like my immortality [_agelessness! -ed_] and a number of boon companions).
+We led the survivors south, to found Kaelthia.

 For 200 years, the survivors of the various nations of Western Noefra, scattered across the landscape, huddled in their small areas and believed themselves to be the last survivors.
 At the end of this, the Nocthians (dwellers on the Caldera) retreated to the south and became the Byssians of today and the dragonborn were driven east by the forces of elemental Ice, which invaded and locked the caldera under eternal winter for 90 years.

 ### The Fourth Age.
 As the people recovered and multiplied, the Kaelthian survivors started expanding out of their mountain fortress, settling the Sea of Grass and Dreamshore.
 They still built walls around their settlements, becoming known as the Wall Builders.
 In 205 AC, a group of adventurers known as the Catalysts struck out into the wilds and discovered the other remaining nations (Byssia, Wyrmhold, and the Stone Throne).
 After facing many dangers, they brought the nations together and formed the Federated Nations Council, an international trade and discussion organization that prevented war for the next 40 years.
 The armies of Ice were driven back and their leader was eventually destroyed.
 The portal network, created by the aelvar of the Second Age, was re-opened, allowing fast travel between many points within the nations and even down to Soefra and eastern Noefra.

-\page
-This peace was not to last, with the Kaelthian Council falling into civil unrest and breaking up into smaller nations in 230 AC.
+This peace was not to last, with the Kaelthian Council falling into civil unrest and breaking up into smaller nations in 230 AC [_which hurt -ed_] [_literally, since you were nearly assassinated as part of it -IB_].
 Open war was averted, however, and the successor states mostly muddled along for 24 more years.
 This era was a time of discovery, exploration, and adventurers.
+\page
 253 AC saw the Red Plague, a binary fungal weapon used by anti-civilization druids to try to wipe out the major cities and cause chaos, and in early 254 AC, the now theocratic dictatorship of Kaelthia was riven by the explosion of their High Temple, which sent massive quantities of faith-enhanced aether into the atmosphere and nearly tore the veil into Shadow.
 This dire fate was averted, but the weakness of the veil caused the new gods, called by the Great Mechanism to field the prayers of mortals, to withdraw from more direct, active involvement with mortals.
 Soon after, both the former God of Autumn (since deposed for too-aggressive meddling) and the Red Fang (he who was Gar'osh of the War of Blood) were both destroyed by the Oblivion Gate, which temporarily manifested in the heart of the Dustlands.
 The result of both of these was a warping of long-range magics and an increase in demonic activity.
 The portal network no longer functions; nations are reduced to regular overland travel and look at each other with suspicion.
 Monsters lurk in increased numbers, both the two-legged monsters of the spoken races and the more fantastical kinds.

 The date is now 260 AC, and now is the Time of Troubles.
 Adventurers have never been more needed.

-\page
 {{wide
 ## Nations of Western Noefra, ca 260 AC.
 <img src="https://admiralbenbo-foundry.s3.amazonaws.com/wiki/a/a2/Noefra-260AC-political.webp" style="width:100%;">